-Calcium is an essential nutrient for plant growth and development, particularly for roots and shoots.
-It also acts as a balancing element, improving a plant’s ability to take in other essential nutrients such as ammonium nitrogen.
-Since calcium cannot move from old to new plant tissues, a constant supply of soluble calcium is required for optimum plant health.
+Calcium is an essential nutrient for the plant growth and development, particularly for the roots and shoots.
+It also acts as balancing element, improving a plant’s ability to take in other essential nutrients such as ammonium nitrogen.
+Since calcium cannot move from old to new plant tissues, soluble calcium constant supply is required for optimum plant health.

 Plants lacking in essential calcium exhibit symptoms such as: